Bringing Paths into Scope with the use Keyword

 Having to write out the paths to call functions can feel inconvenient and repetitive.
 Fortunately, there’s a way to simplify this process: we can create a shortcut to a path with the use keyword once, and then use the shorter name everywhere else in the scope.

-In Listing 7-7, we bring the restaurant::front_of_house::hosting module into the scope of the eat_at_restaurant function so we only have to specify hosting::add_to_waitlist to call the add_to_waitlist function in eat_at_restaurant.
+In Listing 7-7, we bring the crate::front_of_house::hosting module into the scope of the eat_at_restaurant function so we only have to specify hosting::add_to_waitlist to call the add_to_waitlist function in eat_at_restaurant.

 Filename: src/lib.cairo